OpenDataology/website/content/en/docs/distributions/gke/deploy/management-setup.md

 weight = 4
 +++

-This guide describes how to setup a management cluster which you will use to deploy one or more instances of Kubeflow.
+This guide describes how to setup a management cluster which you will use to deploy one or more instances of OpenDataology.

 The management cluster is used to run [Cloud Config Connector](https://cloud.google.com/config-connector/docs/overview).
 Cloud Config Connector is a Kubernetes addon that allows you to manage Google Cloud resources through Kubernetes.

-While the management cluster can be deployed in the same project as your Kubeflow cluster, typically you will want to deploy it in a separate project used for administering one or more Kubeflow instances, because it will run with escalated permissions to create Google Cloud resources in the managed projects.
+While the management cluster can be deployed in the same project as your OpenDataology cluster, typically you will want to deploy it in a separate project used for administering one or more OpenDataology instances, because it will run with escalated permissions to create Google Cloud resources in the managed projects.

 Optionally, the cluster can be configured with [Anthos Config Management](https://cloud.google.com/anthos-config-management/docs) to manage Google Cloud infrastructure using GitOps.